Water Heater Expansion Tank: What It Is, Installation & Code Requirements

 Don't Wait for Failure

 Some homeowners combine expansion tank replacement with water heater replacement, as both components have similar lifespans.
-This can save on labor costs when a plumber is already working on your water heating system.
-Consider this timing strategy, much like coordinating sewer line repair with other plumbing upgrades.
+This timing strategy can save on labor costs when a plumber is already working on your water heating system.

 Frequently Asked Questions